Mozzarella Fondue Soup! A delicious tomato soup topped with garlic cheese toast and baked till it’s so gooey and good.

 - 1/4 tsp. coarse black pepper

-- 3 inches of Italian bread
+- 3 inches of Italian bread, or more for serving

 - 6 oz. part skim mozzarella cheese